sinju-pau/Machine-Learning-BigData-and-Databases/README.md

 The data files together with a well-detailed description of the variables involved can be found at: https://www.kaggle.com/c/titanic/data

 The data analysis is performed using R, in RStudio environment.
-R is a free software environment for statistical computing and graphics.
+R is an open-source software environment for statistical computing and graphics.
 It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.You will need to have R set up on your computer.
 <a href="https://www.r-project.org/">R Installation</a> is free and and an easy one to do.